rahul-soshte/bramble-api-flow/README.md

   ```
 * **Notes:**

   The user will be redirected after the authorization step to the callback url of the game.
 The authorization code will be attached to the callback url ( Example: http://armygrid.com/callback/authorization_code ).
-Extract the authorization code and use it in the next request.
+Extract the authorization_code value and use it in the next request.

 **2.**
 **Authorization Grant Request**
 ----
-  Extracting the 'code' in the Callback URL of the previous request and using it you will get the access Token which will help you to send reward data in this request
+ The access Token which will help you to send reward data is received in this request.

 * **URL**